AdobeDocs/experience-manager-65.en/help/forms/using/manage-applications-inbox.md

 seo-title: Manage Forms applications and tasks in AEM Inbox
 description: AEM Inbox allows you to launch Forms-centric workflows through submitting applications and manage tasks.
 seo-description: AEM Inbox allows you to launch Forms-centric workflows through submitting applications and manage tasks.
-uuid: c6c0d8ea-743f-4852-99d1-69fd50a0994e
+uuid: 5173558a-542a-4130-8bb6-5ac555ecc507
 contentOwner: vishgupt
+products: SG_EXPERIENCEMANAGER/6.3/FORMS
 topic-tags: document_services
 topic-tags: publish
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-discoiquuid: dd11fd83-3df1-4727-8340-8c5426812823
+discoiquuid: c1515c58-7d9a-4a36-9390-f6d6b980b801
-docset: aem65

 ---

-# Manage Forms applications and tasks in AEM Inbox{#manage-forms-applications-and-tasks-in-aem-inbox}
+# Manage Forms applications and tasks in AEM Inbox {#manage-forms-applications-and-tasks-in-aem-inbox}

 One of the many ways to launch or trigger a Forms-centric workflow is through applications in AEM Inbox.
 You need to create a workflow application to make a Forms workflow available as application in Inbox.
-For more information about workflow application and other ways to launch Forms workflows, see [Launch a Forms-centric workflow on OSGi](../../forms/using/aem-forms-workflow.md#launch).
+For more information about workflow application and other ways to launch Forms workflows, see [Launch a Forms-centric workflow on OSGi](/help/forms/using/aem-forms-workflow.md#launch).

 In addition, AEM Inbox consolidates notifications and tasks from various AEM components, including Forms workflows.
 When a forms workflow containing an Assign task step is triggered, the associated application is listed as a task in the assignee's Inbox.
 If the assignee is a group, the task appears in the Inbox of all group members until an individual claims or delegates the task.